tomcam/githubmarkdown/createrepo.md

 # Create and configure a repository

+Git expects your project to live in a directory true with a root directory.

 # MISSING: The github.io stuff so it uses Jekylll

 * Log into GitHub (create an account if necessary).